noes14155/Telegrambot-with-GPT/README.md

 Simple telegram bot with chatgpt
 Hugging face token is only required for image captioning.
 Support OCR with tesseract additional to [salesforce blip image captioning](https://huggingface.co/Salesforce/blip-image-captioning-large)
 If you want to use any other model change HG_img2text value.
 Change it in the environment variables.

-Image generation is broken.
-I know.
-I am looking for an alternative to Imaginepy

 Internet access using [duckduckgo_search](https://github.com/deedy5/duckduckgo_search)